UffizziCloud/preview-action/README.md

 (Optional) If you're controlling access to the URLs of your Preview Environments, set the credentials here so the workflow can confirm successful deployment.

-#### `healthcheck-url-extension`
+#### `healthcheck-url-path`

-URL extension that will be appended to the preview URL where the reusable workflow will check for the health of the preview.
+URL path that will be appended to the preview URL where the reusable workflow will check for the health of the preview.
+URL path has to start with `/`.
+Use this if the root URL of your application does not return an HTTP response code below 400.

 ## Uffizzi Accounts